DianaGat/API_server/readme.md

 ## Usage

-1. Open the Wolt_assignment folder using the following command in your favorite terminal:
+1. Open the API_server folder using the following command in your favorite terminal:

-> cd path-to-folder\Wolt_assignment
+> cd path-to-folder\API_server

-Replace "path-to-folder" with the path to the Wolt_assignment folder on your machine.
+Replace "path-to-folder" with the path to the API_server folder on your machine.

 2. Install the required packages using the following command: